 My Excel Toolbox also includes the following function:

-Finally, My Excel Toolbox's SheetsDialog macro displays a sheet activation list at the bottom-left corner of Excel's window (similar to right-clicking a scroll button at the left side of sheet tabs).
+The SheetsDialog macro (Ctrl+T S H) in My Excel Toolbox displays a sheet activation list at the bottom-left corner of Excel's window.
+This is similar to right-clicking a navigation button at the left of the sheet tabs (see the Tip's second paragraph).
 Here is an abbreviated version:

 Sub SheetsDialog()